If you are looking for a new cell phone plan, you may have come across Cricket Wireless and its affordable prepaid plans.

 Both carriers have similar median upload speeds ranging from 10 to 20 Mbps.

 Overall, T-Mobile will likely deliver a better experience in cities and densely populated areas thanks to its faster 5G.
+However, Cricket Wireless will give you coverage in more locations thanks to its expansive coverage footprint.
+Cricket may be a better option if you travel outside of cities or do road trips across the U.S.

 Of course, coverage and data speeds vary a lot from location to location, so check coverage in your area with our coverage check tool.